basho/basho_docs/source/riak/references/Community-Developed-Libraries-and-Projects.md

 * [[ebot|http://www.redaelli.org/matteo-blog/projects/ebot/]] - A scalable Web Crawler that supports Riak as a backend
 * [[riak-jscouch|https://github.com/jimpick/riak-jscouch]] - JSCouch examples done with Riak
 * [[riak_tokyo_cabinet|http://github.com/jebu/riak_tokyo_cabinet]] - A Tokyo Cabinet back end for Riak
+* [[riakbloom|http://github.com/whitenode/riakbloom]] - A solution allowing Bloom filters to be created and used in mapreduce jobs